 "Until Every Animal is Free."
 (Placard for printing on legal or letter size sheet.)

 Chipotle Leaflet (Tri-fold, two sided.)

-Earthlings Leaflet (Tri-fold, for those not protesting at Chipotle.)
+Earthlings Leaflet (Tri-fold, general liberation leaflet for those protesting anywhere.)

 General Campaign Promotional Posters (Place at vegan restaurants, coffee shops, etc.)